• Sourcing Administration Module

 BASE_REQUIRED Only necessary when allowing substitutes.
 A value of "Yes" will require bidding suppliers to still quote the original product, even when supplying a substitute item.
 A value of "no" will not require them to include the original product when quoting a substitute item.
 N

-Question Sections Upload
+Question Section Upload

 Column Description Mandatory: Section Line Mandatory: Question Line